 Local authorities may not carry forward funding held centrally into the financial year 2021 to 2022.
 Centrally-held LAC premium that has not been spent, or allocated to the child’s education setting, by 31 March 2021 will be recovered.

 12. Allocation and payment arrangements

-PPG will be paid to academies and free schools in quarterly instalments on:
+We will pay PPG to academies and free schools in quarterly instalments on:

 Local authorities will be required to certify that they have passed on the correct amount of funding to schools or, where funding has been spent centrally, that it has been spent in line with these conditions of grant.
-ESFA will issue a certification form in April 2020.
+We will issue a certification form in April 2021.

 The basis for allocation of grant may be varied by the Secretary of State from those set out above, if so requested by the school or local authority.

 Any overpayment of PPG shall be repaid by the school or local authority.